 - 5 km Route: Starting from the zoo, get onto the Nose Creek Pathway and turn right (south).
 Follow the path under Memorial Drive and around the south side of the zoo.
 You will go under 2 zoo bridges.
 At Baines Bridge (the only crosswalk), cross to the other side of the bridge, and turn left.
 As soon as you get off the bridge, St Patrick’s Island Park is on your right.
 There is a covered picnic area near the parking lot, washrooms are to the right, and the playground and hill are just past the washrooms on the path to the right.
 Continue west to see Bloom and the George C. King Bridge.
 Come back the way you came.

 - For a 6.7 km loop, cross George C. King bridge and return to the zoo via River Walk (left turn after the bridge)-Bow River Pathway-12 St SE-Zoo Rd NE-Baines Bridge-Bow River Pathway-Nose Creek Pathway.
 Be sure to check out the new playground on the south side of George C. King Bridge!

-Worthwhile detour: Get a coffee at Phil & Sebastian or a treat at Sidewalk Citizen Bakery in the nearby Simmon’s Building.
-Thanks to Sonja of Sonja’s Super Suggestions for YYC Families for the tip!
+Snack spot: Get a coffee at Phil & Sebastian or pastry at Sidewalk Citizen Bakery in the nearby Simmon’s Building.

 2. Pearce Estate Park to Nellie Breen Park – 2.4 km